Nomi Bergman, Director

 Rich DiGeronimo, Director

-Rich was recently appointed to his current position as President, Product & Technology and joined Charter in 2008.
-Coming from Level 3 Communications where he served in multiple leadership roles over eight years, Rich started his career at Bear Stearns focusing on technology investment banking.
+Rich was appointed to his current position as President, Product and Technology in 2022.
+He joined Charter in 2008.
+Prior to Charter, Rich came from Level 3 Communications where he served in multiple leadership roles over eight years, Rich started his career at Bear Stearns focusing on technology investment banking.
 In 2015, Rich was named WICT Rocky Mountain Mentor of the Year.
 He has a B.B.A. from the Ross School of Business at the University of Michigan where he graduated with high distinction.

 Deborah Flippo, Secretary